-Requests for information about services for Cornell faculty and staff members, applicants for employment, and visitors with disabilities who have special needs, as well as related questions or requests for special assistance, can be directed to the Office of Workforce Diversity and Inclusion, Cornell University, 150 Day Hall, Ithaca, New York 14853-2801 (telephone: 607.255.3976; TDD: 607.255.7066).
+Requests for information about services for Cornell faculty and staff members, applicants for employment, and visitors with disabilities who have special needs, as well as related questions or requests for special assistance, can be directed to the Department of Inclusion and Belonging, Cornell University, 150 Day Hall, Ithaca, New York 14853-2801 (telephone: 607.255.3976).

 Students with disabilities should contact Student Disability Services, Cornell Health, Level 5, 110 Ho Plaza, Ithaca, New York 14853-3102 (telephone 607.254.4545; Deaf/HoH: via 711 Relay).

-For additional information, see the Office of Human Resources' Diversity and Inclusion site and the School of Continuing Education and Summer Sessions' (SCE) page on our commitment to diversity and inclusion.
+For additional information, see the Office of Human Resources' The Department of Inclusion and Belonging site and the School of Continuing Education and Summer Sessions' (SCE) page on our commitment to diversity and inclusion.

 Visitors should consult Cornell's Accessibility Information pages.